nxtlo/aiobungie/examples/README.md

 * An API key from Bungie developer portal application.

-Some example may require more information, Like the `user_oauth` example, This will require an SSL certificate to be able to run the authentication web server on HTTP.
+Some example may require more information, Like the `user_oauth` example, This will require an SSL certificate to be able to run the authentication web server on HTTPS.

 Also another example in `transfer_items` will require your actual characters IDs and used within your OAuth2 implementation flow.